rbuchberger/jekyll_picture_tag/readme.md

 #### `source_path`

-To make it easier to write tags, you can specify a source directory for your assets.
+To make it easier to write tags you can specify a source directory for your assets.
 All base image paths will be relative to this directory.

-For example, if you set `source_path: assets/_picture`, the `{% picture posters/dr_jekyll.jpg %}` tag will look for a file at `assets/_picture/posters/dr_jekyll.jpg`.
+For example, if you set `source_path: assets/images/_fullsize`, the `{% picture posters/dr_jekyll.jpg %}` tag will look for a file at `assets/images/_fullsize/posters/dr_jekyll.jpg`.

 Defaults to the Jekyll source directory.